University of Management and Technology ROI Analysis

 ROI Analysis

 The University of Management and Technology in Arlington has a tuition cost of $9,450.
-One year after graduation, alumni earn a median of $69,216.
-Five years after graduation, earnings are $63,721, and ten years after graduation, earnings are $68,530.
-The median debt for students is $0.
+One year after graduation, alumni earn a median salary of $69,216.
+Five years after graduation, the median salary is $63,721, and ten years after graduation, the median salary is $68,530.
+The median debt for graduates is $0.
 Only 3.8% of students receive financial aid.

 Generated from College Scorecard & IPEDS data